A hand holding a round shape with an IP location pin above it

 The difference between a private and a public IP is that nobody can see your private IP address, but a public IP is recorded every time you do anything online.
 To go into more detail:

-• Private IP address these IPs are used internally for devices communicating to your router but not to the internet.
+• Private IP address — these IPs are used internally for devices communicating to your router but not the internet.
 None of your devices will share the same private IP, but a different computer could have the same IP as your router;

 • Public IP address — these are unique IPs used to communicate to the internet.
 Functionally, whenever people talk about finding your IP and other IP-based shenanigans, they have the public IP in mind.